 When the dot-com era started back in 1995, having an online store was an expensive venture.
-It was reserved for dreamers, visionaries and business owners that wanted to be a part of the next big thing.
-Many people tried cutting corners to gain ground, but only those who understood the true vision of the e-commerce flourished.
+It was reserved for dreamers, visionaries, and business owners that wanted to be a part of the next big thing.
+Many people tried cutting corners to gain ground, but only those who understood the true vision of e-commerce flourished.
 Those who pushed through back in ‘95 created what we now know as e-commerce.

 That was all 22 years ago!
 Today, there are over 100,000 online stores in the U.S. alone.
-Internet giants like Amazon, ebay and the like have changed the way that the world buys products.
+Internet giants like Amazon, ebay, and the like have changed the way that the world buys products.
 It is easier than ever for retailers of all shapes and sizes to offer their inventory online.
 It is no longer a question as to whether or not you should have an e-commerce store.
 The question is, what do you need to be doing now to prepare your online store for the future?

-Today, 30 million people use the amazon.com application on their cell phone every month.
-The interesting take away from that number is not how big Amazon is, but that there is another major shift happening in the way that customers expect to interact with you and your store.
+Today, 30 million people use the amazon.com application on their cell phones every month.
+The interesting takeaway from that number is not how big Amazon is, but that there is another major shift happening in the way that customers expect to interact with you and your store.
 You can either plan for your future or be left in the dust wondering why customers are no longer shopping with you.
 All of this ties back to your brand and how it can manage these interactions.

 Did you know that $0.36 of every dollar spent in stores is influenced by a digital interaction that a customer has with your brand?
 That’s estimated to be 1.1 Trillion dollars per year of retail spending in the U.S. alone.

 So what do you need to get started in this digital era?